We use cookies on this site to enhance your experience.

 That depends upon what you have already completed towards the program requirements.
 The Communication Studies program is designed to be completed in four consecutive years of study.
 If you are changing your program or returning to the program, you may need more than four academic years in total to complete your new requirements.

-During the fall and winter terms, all courses offered by the Communications Studies department have majors-only restrictions, excepting CS100, CS101.
-For 2023/24, CS240a (Sport on Screen) also does not have a major restriction.
+During the fall and winter terms, all courses offered by the Communications Studies department have majors-only restrictions until July 10 at 11:59pm, excepting CS100, CS101.
+For 2024/25, CS208 (Sport on Screen) also does not have a major restriction.
 Other senior courses in Communication Studies are restricted to CS majors until later in the registration period.
 The dates when the major restrictions will be removed will be posted in the 'LORIS Browse Classes' function.

 The Management Option is handled by the Lazaridis School of Business and Economics; consult a Business department academic advisor.

 Yes.
 These are called Letter of Permission courses.
-The applicable forms and instructions are available from Enrolment Services.
+The applicable forms and instructions are posted on this page on Taking Courses at Another University.
 When selecting courses at another institution, be sure that they do not overlap with courses you have already taken at Laurier.
 It is essential that you receive the necessary permissions from your academic advisor and Enrolment Services before you start your course.
-The Communication Studies department has a residency requirement that limits Communication Studies majors to a maximum 1.5 credits in CS equivalents be taken on Letter of Permission.

 It is important to note that because this is a university and not a college program, we do not train you for practice in a specific field.
 It is a misconception to think that an undergraduate student in history becomes an historian, that a biology student becomes a biologist or that a communication studies student gets employment in the media industry.
 A university degree gives you a broad set of critical and analytic skills that can be applied in any area of employment.
 In the job market you will be competing with others who have degrees in history, English, biology, kinesiology, business, geography and many other fields.
 The type of job you get has more to do with how you market yourself than the subject of your degree.
 The Laurier Career Centre is a terrific resource for those thinking about work after graduation.